Table of Contents

 Beams and Batten bars design (Fig 14 – Fig 18)

-- To prevent batten fasteners penetrating through and into the dome’s interior, the beams are designed with an extruded groove to receive fasteners.
-These grooves have a specific design that ensures that the fastener could be turned in and out into the same position several times.
+- The beams are designed with an extruded groove to receive fasteners, which prevents batten fasteners from penetrating through and into the dome’s interior.
+This groove’s specific design ensures that the fastener can be turned in and out into the same position several times.

-- Single web beam profiles reduce the overall weight of the structure without compromising structural performance.
+- Single web beam profiles reduce the structure’s weight without compromising structural performance.

 - Double web beams allow for a heavier load-bearing ability, greater unsupported clear span, and possible lower profiling.
 The extruded box beam prevents buckling failure compared with I-Beams with less material.

-- Both the required strength to carry the design loads and the weight-to-strength ratio must be considered.
+- The required strength to carry the design loads and the weight-to-strength ratio must be considered.
 This results in different levels of material efficiencies and will impact the cost.

-- The typical and most popular dome height is about 16% of the diameter of the tank.
-A low-profile dome is usually requested when there is a height restriction in the area, typical close to airports.
-Lower profile domes ensure more cost.
+- The typical and most popular dome height is about 16% of the tank’s diameter.
+A low-profile dome is usually requested when there is a height restriction in the area, typically close to airports.
+Lower-profile domes are more expensive.

-- The panels lock mechanically in place securely incorporating a seal with a fully engaged gasket.
-The mechanical sealing is either done by ridges located on the top flange engage with sheeting.
-Or torsional buckling requirements adopted by the Aluminum Design Manual and International Building Code (IBC 2012).
-These design features are the key to being able to provide effective water and gas-tight domes.
+- The panels lock mechanically in place securely, incorporating a seal with a fully engaged gasket.
+The mechanical sealing is either done by ridges located on the top flange engaging with sheeting or by torsional buckling requirements adopted by the Aluminum Design Manual and International Building Code (IBC 2012).
+These design features are the key to providing effective water—and gas-tight domes.

-- The mechanical seals’ feature also protects gasket from product-side attack to prevent premature gasket failure
+- The mechanical seal’s feature also protects the gasket from product-side attack to prevent premature gasket failure.

-- Low profile or Flush Batten design, seal increases water shedding and eliminates ponding.
+- A low-profile or Flush Batten design seals increase water shedding and eliminates ponding.
 A flush batten system eliminates ponding that could occur even on a low-profile design while providing a water-tight cover solution.

-- Silicone is an inert material not affected by UV.
-Solid Silicone gaskets are preferred gasket material for sealing the nodes and batten bars.
-Silicone gaskets could last for 25-30 years.
+- Silicone is an inert material that is not affected by UV.
+Solid Silicone gaskets are the preferred gasket material for sealing the nodes and batten bars.
+Silicone gaskets can last 25-30 years.

-- The exclusion in the integral tension ring will result in lower cost dome but the buyer will still need to install a steel tension ring on the tank shell and is still exposed to additional costs.
-It is easier to retrofit an existing tank with a Geodesic Dome that includes an integral tension ring, that in turn can save on installation costs.
-For new tank projects, for vapor tight domes, a fixed type dome with tension ring installed on the tank shell will provide an improved gas-tight design.
+- The exclusion in the integral tension ring will result in a lower-cost dome, but the buyer will still need to install a steel tension ring on the tank shell and will still be exposed to additional costs.
+It is easier to retrofit an existing tank with a Geodesic Dome that includes an integral tension ring, which, in turn, can save on installation costs.
+For new tank projects, for vapour-tight domes, a fixed-type dome with a tension ring installed on the tank shell will provide an improved gas-tight design.

 The Node

-The Node is the point where the beams and plates meet and connected to upper and lower flanges to resist transverse deflection.
-These nodes need to be water and gas-tight and are thus fitted with the hubs that have a gasket sealing that allows for tight sealing and reduces emissions.
-A well-designed, manufactured, and installed dome, the top of the panels and battens are flush, which fixes the main dome leak risk point: the hubs.
+The Node is where the beams and plates meet and are connected to upper and lower flanges to resist transverse deflection.
+These nodes need to be water—and gas-tight and are thus fitted with hubs with gasket sealing that allows for tight sealing and reduces emissions.
+In a well-designed, manufactured, and installed dome, the top of the panels and battens are flush, which fixes the main dome leak risk point: the hubs.

-The hub design must allow for easy removal of the cover for inspection and easy adjustment of internal floating roof support chains when it is fitted.
+The hub design must allow easy cover removal for inspection and adjustment of internal floating roof support chains when fitted.

-The dome could either be free vented or Vapor tight depending on the application (fig. 21 & 22).
-In case of a standard water tank, a free vent eve will be good enough but when you dome a petrochemical tank and need to reduce emissions a vapor-tight design could be requested.
-A vapor tight ADR is more expensive due to larger load requirements and will increase material use.
+Depending on the application, the dome could be free-ventilated or vapour-tight (fig. 21 & 22).
+A free-vent eve will be good enough for a standard water tank, but when you dome a petrochemical tank and need to reduce emissions, a vapour-tight design could be requested.
+A vapour-tight ADR is more expensive due to larger load requirements and will increase material use.

-The dome is also designed with either a Sliding support connection and a Fix support connection where the Beam and the tank wall meet each other.
+The dome is also designed with either a sliding or a fixed support connection where the beam and the tank wall meet each other.
 (Fig. 21-23)

 Accessories.
-The ADR is shop fabricated and to reduce installation time and additional cost includes the complete list of additional accessories required on the ADR.
-This ensures that panes and accessories fit each other perfectly and now additional cutting and drilling onsite are required.
+The ADR is shop fabricated, and to reduce installation time and additional cost, the complete list of additional accessories required on the ADR is included.
+This ensures that panes and accessories fit each other perfectly, and now, additional cutting and drilling onsite are required.

 - PV Vents